defold/doc/docs/en/manuals/gui-clipping.md

 ## Layers

 Layers can be used to control rendering order (and batching) of nodes.
 When using layers and clipping nodes the usual layering order is overridden.
 Clipping order take precedence over layer order, meaning that regardless of what layer a node belongs to, it will be clipped according to the node hierarchy.
-Layers only affects the draw order of graphics--and furthermore, the layer set on a clipping node does only affect the draw order _in that clipper's hierarchy_.
+Layers only affect the draw order of graphics--and furthermore, the layer set on a clipping node only affects the draw order _in that clipper's hierarchy_.

 To illustrate, consider this clipper node "window_and_shadow" that has an inner shadow texture applied to it.
 By setting the node's *Visible clipper* property and then layering it ("layer2") in relation to the clipped "map" node ("layer0"), the clipper's texture is rendered on top of the child "map".
-Note that the layer set on "map", nor the one on "window_and_shadow", has any effect on its render order in relation to "blue_box" ("layer2") and "orange_box" ("layer1").
+Note that neither the layer set on "map", nor the one on "window_and_shadow", has any effect on its render order in relation to "blue_box" ("layer2") and "orange_box" ("layer1").
 If you want to change the render order of "window_and_shadow" in relation to "blue_box" and "orange_box", simply change their order in the node tree.

 ![Layers and clipping](images/clipping/clipping_layers.png)